“Can I get rid of my man boobs quickly and naturally?”

 I know many men who have treated pseudogynecomastia with diet and exercise, and I know others who are VERY thankful they had surgery to treat the symptom and are much happier as a result.

 At this point, I bet you have an additional question: “Can hormone balance be affected in the opposite direction?
 By increasing testosterone?”

 If you do suspect you have a hormonal imbalance, speak with your doctor.
 They can run tests and tell you exactly what is going on, why, and how to treat it.

 I will not be digging into medically supervised testosterone therapy (which is above my pay grade, and between you and your doctor), here’s our guidance on naturally boosting your testosterone levels:

 #1) Strength training.
 I know.
 A few sections ago I devoted an entire area to strength training.

 However, if you are looking for a natural way to boost testosterone, strength training would be a good way to go about it.

-One 2017 study found, that although temporary, testosterone levels were shown to “acutely rise immediately following an acute resistance exercise bout.”
+One 2017 study found, that although temporary, testosterone levels were shown to: “acutely rise immediately following an acute resistance exercise bout.”

 #2) Stress.
 Cortisol is a hormone that is promoted by stress and reduces free testosterone levels (in addition to signaling for your body to store fat).

-You know what else is connected with higher cortisol levels and increased stress?
+Do you know what else is connected with higher cortisol levels and increased stress?
 Lack of sleep!
 If this is you, shut off Netflix and get to bed sooner.